This page is no longer current and is provided for archival and research purposes.

 Laminating the QR code or putting it behind a glossy barrier (a lanyard, for example) may cause the app to timeout if a bright light is reflecting off the surface.

-If this happens, businesses can always review the visitor’s government-issued, paper or mobile, enhanced vaccine certificate.
+If this happens, businesses may review the visitor’s government-issued, paper or mobile vaccine certificate.

 Make sure to: